Marti Garcia Cornejo is an art director and animator based in Argentina.

 The way you request information about culture, how you establish relationships between the innumerable influences (from a master of the art of the twentieth century to a Sunday walk in the park), the decisions you make … That is what defines your work, and therefore to you.

 Why can your work be a source of inspiration for others?

 If there is at least one person in the world that can be influenced by my work, it’s a winning situation!

 It means that all those tons of hours that I spent in front of a computer, or blank paper, are well worth it 😆

 The flow of images is extremely dynamic and makes the exposure of our work so ephemeral.
 The images of world culture are innumerable.

 For me, drawing is the most creative form of mistake.

 We know the importance of mistake, of its inventive power.
-In each mistake, we learn what not to do and hopefully discover some new resource.
+For each mistake, we learn what not to do and hopefully discover some new resource.